Saving Rhinos: Success versus Failure

 Unfortunately the southern African success remains under threat because of the world’s refusal to recognize a legitimate demand for rhino horn.
 For more than thirty five years, the world has attempted to end the rhino horn trade by banning it – and has failed.
 Rhino horn demand and illegal trade persists, and the ban appears to have simply driven black market prices to extraordinary levels, with disastrous results.

 The rhino horn trade ban no longer makes either economic or conservation sense.
 The natural mortality rate of rhinos in Africa alone yields as much horn as has been poached to supply the market in recent years.
 Furthermore, rhino horn is a renewable resource that can be easily harvested without killing rhinos.
-And African conservation agencies and landowners already hold between 15 to 30 years’ supply of rhino horn (at the current rate of black market supply).
+And African conservation agencies and landowners already hold several years’ supply of rhino horn (at the current rate of black market supply).
 These stockpiles are worth millions of dollars, money that could be usefully spent on rhino conservation, but the ban will not allow them to be sold to raise this money.

 The rhino horn trade ban is quite possibly the greatest remaining threat to the rhino!
 Public ignorance and misunderstanding allow this policy to persist.
 It is time to dispel some myths and think more creatively about the most sensible way to ensure the future of all rhinos.